 There is an increased concern for teenagers spending hours on their phone each day as their spines are still developing and maturing.
 For the growing teen, this extra stress on the spine is leading to arthritic changes and muscle deformity.
 Health professionals have also noticed accelerated or premature degeneration in individuals far younger than is to be expected.

 For many, asking you to put down your phone and limit your daily cell phone use is worse than asking you to give up chocolate.
 There are, however, a few things you can do to prevent the progression and development of text neck.
 First, keep your head tilted in a neutral position by holding your phone or electronic device at eye level.
 Second, take frequent breaks to allow your muscles and shoulders to relax.
 Try to set mini goals for yourself such as walking from your car in the parking lot to the store without checking your phone.
 Even these small breaks frequently throughout the day can have a drastic impact to the health of your spine!

-If you are experiencing the aches and soreness from text neck, don’t hesitate to visit Dr. Josh Watkins, Dr. Lindsey Hurlbut, or Dr. Jessie Boyles at Watkins Family Chiropractic.
+If you are experiencing the aches and soreness from text neck, don’t hesitate to visit Dr. Josh Watkins and Dr. Lindsey Hurlbut at Watkins Family Chiropractic.
 They can help provide home stretches and exercises that will strengthen your neck and further prevent the negative effects of cell phone use.
 They also have the training and skills to address those stubborn trigger points and ensure your spine is in alignment allowing for optimal functioning.
 Give us a call today, we would be glad to give you an assessment!